Mrs. Susan Conway Williamson, President

 Over the years Bruce has travelled extensively in his professional capacity and has been involved in many national and international special projects and activities.
 He is presently pursuing his interest in local Community Service and brings strong leadership and managerial skills coupled with extensive knowledge of governmental policy and service to Resolve Counselling Services Canada.

-Ms. Stephanie Holmes, Secretary
+Ms. Jacqueline Bell, Secretary

 Ms. Gail Fraser, Director